Our Team

 Her current research interests include Arctic governance, impacts of climate change on Arctic communities, Indigenous Peoples empowerment, and gender equality in the Arctic regions.

-Research Assistant
+Research Assistants

 Collaborators